mawkhan/securex-with-meraki/README.md

 ![2](https://user-images.githubusercontent.com/86117124/122753545-c3d03000-d2d5-11eb-8451-a9a5a20d3bcc.png)

-5) Click on import and then paste the code which you have copied from this repository and then click import
+5) Goto file name"code" in this repository, it is json formatted code which need to be copied and then paste in SecureX Orcuestration.
+Click on import and then paste the code which you have just copied

 ![3](https://user-images.githubusercontent.com/86117124/122753560-c92d7a80-d2d5-11eb-93d9-71db401edf23.png)